uccser/cs-unplugged/csunplugged/topics/content/en/sorting-networks/unit-plan/lessons/investigating-variations-using-the-sorting-network.md

 This kind of algorithm needs to run on special hardware to take advantage of doing multiple comparisons at the same time.
 It is only used for specialist applications at present, for example it is sometimes done on the graphics processor (GPU) of a computer, because these processors are good at doing parallel computation.
-Sorting Networks were invented long before powerful GPUs came along; this is an exciting thing about computer science - some of the our discoveries are ahead of the hardware that is available, so we're ready to make use of the hardware when it does become commonly available!
+Sorting Networks were invented long before powerful GPUs came along; this is an exciting thing about Computer Science - some of the our discoveries are ahead of the hardware that is available, so we're ready to make use of the hardware when it does become commonly available!
 Note that this is not a conventional sorting algorithm, as the sorting that is done on a conventional system can make only one comparison at a time; conventional sorting algorithms are explored in another lesson.

 ## Lesson reflection

 What did you notice happen with each variation of using the Sorting Network?

 Was it what you had expected?